What Happens If You Stop Taking GLP-1s?

 FDA-approved, doctor-prescribed GLP-1 medications are not fad drugs.
 They are not gimmicks.
 They are medical treatments for a chronic, relapsing condition.

-What happens after GLP-1s are stopped is both complicated and predictable.
-Weight regain is not guaranteed, but it is not random either.
+What happens after GLP-1s are stopped can be both complicated and predictable.
+Weight regain is not guaranteed, but it is a possibility.

-For these reasons, stopping a GLP-1 medication is actually pretty common.
-In real life, up to half of people stop taking them within the first year.1
+Because of this, stopping is actually pretty common.
+In real-world data, close to half of people discontinue GLP-1 medications within the first year.1

 Will You Regain All the Weight You Lost If You Stop?